 I’m not sure why they did this, it could be because of clearance issues so that the there’s less risk of the elevated cover rubbing on an overhanging cabinet.
-Or it just consmetic to make room for the instrument cluster located at the back.
+Or it just cosmetic to make room for the instrument cluster located at the back.

 Again you’ll see this in the videos I’ll post so please bookmark this page or subscribe to my YouTube channel to see that video when I post about it.

 At the heart of all this is the Simultaneous Localization and Mapping algorithm (or SLAM) that drives the robot around different areas inside your home.
-This is the same technology that you’ll see in the Google driving car a.k.a.
+It is the same technology that you’ll see in the Google driving car a.k.a.
 Waymo.

-Despite the slight bump in power do not expect a dramatic improvement in cleaning performance.
+Even with the slight bump in power do not expect a dramatic improvement in cleaning performance.
 This robot will have the same performance as the first generation Xiaomi.